 The following video shows you how to leverage workflow reporting in Flow.
-The Voice Over transcript is also provided below.
+The transcript is also provided below.
 You can skip to any section in the video using the chapters feature.

 Please note that in order to be able to access workflow reports, your Mira account must be set as either an "Admin" or "Owner" role.
 Learn more about roles and permissions.

-The Mira Web Portal supports the latest Google Chrome and Microsoft Edge browsers.
+The Mira web suite supports the latest Google Chrome and Microsoft Edge browsers.
 Please ensure you use one of these browsers.

 1. Viewing Completion Status

 Once a workflow has been published and is started by an operator, the report will appear under the Reports section, as shown, with a status of “Started”.

 The outcome of every report completed within an organization is also detailed here - whether it was abandoned, completed as compliant, or completed as non compliant.
 These reports can be filtered by folder, operator, or organized by name, operator, last updated, duration, or status.

 To get more details into a completed workflow, open the report from within this section, by double clicking on the report line item as follows.

 From within the workflow history we can view all the times the workflow in question has been completed on the left and by whom, when, and the status.
 Anytime the workflow is updated, it will continue to be reported here as a new version.